langchain-ai/executive-ai-assistant/README.md

 ### Set up EAIA on LangGraph Cloud

 1. Make sure you have a LangSmith Plus account
+2. Run the local setup first to create the Google OAuth provider (`python scripts/setup_gmail.py`)
-2. Navigate to the deployments page in LangSmith
+3. Navigate to the deployments page in LangSmith
-3. Click `New Deployment`
+4. Click `New Deployment`
-4. Connect it to your GitHub repo containing this code.
+5. Connect it to your GitHub repo containing this code.
-5. Give it a name like `Executive-AI-Assistant`
+6. Give it a name like `Executive-AI-Assistant`
-6. Add the following environment variables
+7. Add the following environment variables
    1. `OPENAI_API_KEY`
    2. `ANTHROPIC_API_KEY`
-   3. `GMAIL_SECRET` - This is the value in `eaia/.secrets/secrets.json`
-   4. `GMAIL_TOKEN` - This is the value in `eaia/.secrets/token.json`
+   3. `LANGSMITH_API_KEY` - **Required for LangChain Auth**
-7. Click `Submit` and watch your EAIA deploy
+8. Click `Submit` and watch your EAIA deploy

+> **Note**: With the new LangChain Auth system, you no longer need to manually manage `GMAIL_SECRET` and `GMAIL_TOKEN` environment variables.
+The OAuth provider created during setup handles authentication automatically.

 ### Ingest manually